kalo4ever/WorkflowAI/README.md

 ### Setting up providers

-WorkflowAI supports a variety of LLM providers.
+WorkflowAI supports a variety of LLM providers (OpenAI, Anthropic, Amazon Bedrock, Azure OpenAI, Grok, Gemini, FireworksAI, ...).
+View all supported providers [here](https://github.com/WorkflowAI/WorkflowAI/tree/main/api/core/providers).

 Each provider has a different set of credentials and configuration.
 Providers that have the required environment variables are loaded by default (see the [sample env](.env.sample) for the available variables).
 Providers can also be configured per tenant through the UI.